filamentphp/filament/packages/support/docs/06-render-hooks.md

     use Filament\Tables\View\TablesRenderHook;
 ```

+- `TablesRenderHook::SELECTION_INDICATOR_ACTIONS_AFTER` - After the "select all" and "deselect all" action buttons in the selection indicator bar
+- `TablesRenderHook::SELECTION_INDICATOR_ACTIONS_BEFORE` - Before the "select all" and "deselect all" action buttons in the selection indicator bar
 - `TablesRenderHook::TOOLBAR_END` - The end of the toolbar
 - `TablesRenderHook::TOOLBAR_GROUPING_SELECTOR_AFTER` - After the [grouping](../tables/grouping) selector
 - `TablesRenderHook::TOOLBAR_GROUPING_SELECTOR_BEFORE` - Before the [grouping](../tables/grouping) selector